IBM/secret-common-lib/README.md

 ```

 ## Pre requisites
 - An environment variable IKS_ENABLED can to be set to true or false.
 If it is not set, it will be considered false.
+The variable needs to be set in the deployment file of the application which is using this library.
 - A k8s secret must be present in the same namespace where the pod (the application in which this code is used) is deployed.
 - The format of the k8s secret should be either of one as mentioned in the following
 1. ibm-cloud-credentials